abhabongse/paxter/docs/beginner-tutorials/adding-a-second-paragraph.rst

 Better yet, because writing multiple paragraphs in a single document is too common, we do *not* need to explicitly annotate each paragraph with ``@paragraph`` command;
-the :class:`Document <paxter.author.document.Document>` class
+the :class:`Document <paxter.author.elements.Document>` class
-will automatically split its content into paragraphs separated by two or more newline characters, and each resulting paragraph will receive a wrapping under :class:`Paragraph <paxter.author.document.Paragraph>` data class unless its entirely is a single :class:`Element <paxter.author.document.Element>` of other kinds.
+will automatically split its content into paragraphs separated by two or more newline characters, and each resulting paragraph will receive a wrapping under :class:`Paragraph <paxter.author.elements.Paragraph>` data class unless its entirely is a single :class:`Element <paxter.author.elements.Element>` of other kinds.

 .. code-block:: python